Create a bootable Windows 7 DVD for OEM PCs not supplied with installation disk

 2. Ultra ISO

-3. OEM CERT for your PC’s Model (Microsoft signed OEM certificate for corresponding OEM-made with BIOS that supports SLA 2.0 and build with SLIC ACPI table from Dell, HP, Lenovo, Asus, Acer, Sony or other manufacturers.).
+3. OEM CERT for your PC’s Model (Microsoft signed OEM certificate for corresponding OEM-made computer with BIOS that supports SLA 2.0 and build with SLIC ACPI table from Dell, HP, Lenovo, Asus, Acer, Sony or other manufacturers.).

 4. OEM Key for the brand and version you have installed.